mikaelvesavuori/minibook-better-apis/observability/structured-logger.md

 ```

 {% hint style="info" %}
-Note: As opposed to some solutions, in our case, the Logger will not replace the vanilla `console.log()` (etc) so you will need to import it everywhere you want to use it.
+As opposed to some solutions, in our case, the Logger will not replace the vanilla `console.log()` (etc) so you will need to import it everywhere you want to use it.
 {% endhint %}

 Using it, your logs will then all follow the format: